akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Maybe so, mother, but you must admit it’s odd for a King not to care who his son marries.”

-Beatrice noticed the girl staring at the basket on her knee.
+Beatrice noticed the girl frowning at the basket on her knee.
 To distract her, she leaned over and whispered as a joke, “Whatever do they mean?
 Is it some royal ritual?”

 The girl leaned closer, her voice a conspiratorial hiss.
 “No, silly.
 The court wanted the King’s son to marry a princess, but the King said no.”